With thanks and love to MrDrP and his family.

 "Ron, what's going on?"

 His sudden display of temper took Kim aback.
 That was so not like Ron.
 Then she noticed other things about him that didn't seem right either.
-For one thing, he looked taller than he had looked to her earlier that morning.
+For one thing, he looked taller to her than he had earlier that morning.
 And was that a goatee on his chin!
 And he was wearing … a-a gi?

 What in the world is going on?

-Before she could start to process the avalanche of questions she had or untangle the images/memories/whatevertheywere spiraling in her mind, Kim was suddenly caught off guard when Ron looked directly at her.
+Before she could start to process the avalanche of questions she had or untangle the images/memories/whatevertheywere spiraling in her mind, Kim realized that Ron was looking directly at her.

 Well, directly at the space where she was standing.

-It wasn't the fact that he was looking through her that shocked her.
-It was how his eyes looked that chilled Kim.
+It wasn't the fact that he was looking through her that shocked Kim.
+It was how his eyes looked.

-There were lines etched deeply underneath them, and his pupils looked … well … smaller.
+There were deeply etched lines underneath them, and his pupils looked … smaller.
 Almost as if they had shrunk or as if they had twisted back onto themselves, becoming denser, tighter in circumference.
 What gave credence to this impression was the fact their color had also changed, grown darker.
 Instead of the rich cocoa she remembered, they seemed a dull shade of umber.

 She could take it no longer; she rushed to gather him in her arms.
 Whatever had happened to him, to her, to them, they could fix it.
 They could figure their way out of whatever this sitch might be, but she needed, and believed he needed, to be centered by an embrace.
 Just as she reached out to him, an excruciating trilling keen filled the air.
 It was so high-pitched that Kim reflexively shot her hands to her ears.

 Ron had no reaction to the noise.
-He just stood as he had been standing as if he hadn't heard it.
-He was working his jaw back and forth, grinding his teeth with worry.
+He just stood as he had been standing as if he hadn't heard.
+Working his jaw back and forth, he was grinding his teeth with worry.